Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 In this way self-propulsion is achieved, while linear and angular momenta are locally conserved at each step.
 This procedure enables physically realistic modeling of the propulsion mechanism of a wide range of self-propelled systems, both living and artificial.

-In case of the active polymer, we have considered a constant field modulated by $\cos\left(\frac{\theta}{2}\right)$ for each thruster monomer,
+In case of the active polymer, we have considered a constant field modulated by $\cos\left(\theta/2\right)$ for each thruster monomer,

 where $\boldsymbol{\hat{e}}=\cos\theta\,\boldsymbol{\hat{e}}_r-\sin\theta\,\boldsymbol{\hat{e}}_\theta$ is the self-propulsion direction of the thruster particle.
 In this case, a reaction force that provides thrust to the agent is applied on each thruster particle.
 This force is equal and opposite to the total force distributed among the solvent particles in each step.
-Since in this case we are dealing with a flexible object that has many thruster particles, we need not to worry about the reaction force, since this is already taken care of, as the force that each thruster particle redistributes is equal and opposite to the one that is exerted on it.
+Since in this case we are dealing with a flexible object that has many thruster particles, we need not to worry about finding the nearest agent particle, since this is already taken care of, as the force that each thruster particle redistributes is equal and opposite to the one that is exerted on it.

 In figure \ref{fig:redistribution} we can see the hydrodynamic force fields, $\boldsymbol{f}$, we have used in this work.
 The continuous and dashed circumferences represent the inner ($R_c$), and outer ($R_H$) radius respectively and define the region $\Gamma_H$ where redistribution occurs.
-In this figure the propulsion force is computed as the surface integral of the vector field inside this region, $\boldsymbol{F}_p = -\int_{\Gamma_H} \boldsymbol{f}_H(r,\theta)\,d\boldsymbol{S}$, in this case computed in 2D as an example.
+As an example, in this figure the propulsion force is computed as the surface integral of the vector field inside this region, $\boldsymbol{F}_p = -\int_{\Gamma_H} \boldsymbol{f}_H(r,\theta)\,d\boldsymbol{S}$, in this case computed in 2D.
 Since the force field is asymmetric there exists a net propulsion force that provides thrust to the agent.
 In the case of the polymer (d), each polymer bead (or monomer) acts as a small colloid with its own redistribution field, so in this case $R_c=r_c$ would represent the beads radius, i.e. the thickness of the polymer.

 To conclude, the total force experienced by an agent particle consists of the following contributions